Carlos de Sigüenza y Góngora

-Carlos de Sigüenza y Góngora (August 14, 1645 - August 22, 1700) was one of the first great intellectuals born in the Americas - Spanish viceroyalty of New Spain (Mexico City).
+Carlos de Sigüenza y Góngora (August 14, 1645 - August 22, 1700), considered one of the first great intellectuals born in the Americas, was the Spanish viceroy of New Spain (Mexico City).
 He was a criollo patriot, exalting New Spain over Old.
 A polymath and writer, he held many colonial government and academic positions.
-Sigüenza is considered the da Vinci mexicano ("Mexican da Vinci") and among the most important intellectuals from Colonial Spanish America— alongside Juan de Espinosa Medrano.
+Sigüenza is considered the da Vinci mexicano ("Mexican da Vinci") and among the most important intellectuals from Colonial Spanish America, alongside Juan de Espinosa Medrano.

 Early life

-Sigüenza was born in Mexico City in 1645 to Don Carlos de Sigüenza y Benito, originally from Madrid, and to Doña Dionisia Suárez de Figueroa y Góngora, born in Seville, Spain, whom the elder Don Carlos met following his arrival New Spain in 1640.
-Sigüenza was the second oldest and first male of nine siblings.
+Sigüenza was born in Mexico City in 1645 to Don Carlos de Sigüenza y Benito, originally from Madrid, and to Doña Dionisia Suárez de Figueroa y Góngora, who was born in Seville, Spain.
+His father and mother met in New Spain in 1640.
+Sigüenza was the second oldest and first male of the couple's nine children.
 He was related to the famous baroque Spanish poet Luis de Góngora through his mother.
 He studied mathematics and astronomy under the direction of his father, who had been a tutor for the royal family in Spain.

 Expulsion from the Jesuits

-Sigüenza entered the Society of Jesus as a novice August 17, 1660, took simple vows August 15, 1662 at Tepotzotlán.
-But he was dismissed from the Jesuits in 1668, for repeatedly flouting Jesuit discipline and going out secretly at night.
-He repented and pleaded to be reinstated, but the head of the Jesuits, the General of the Order, rejected his plea, saying "The cause of the expulsion of this person is so disreputable, as he himself confesses, that he does not deserve this boon [of being readmitted]."
+Sigüenza entered the Society of Jesus as a novice on August 17, 1660 and took his simple vows on August 15, 1662 in Tepotzotlán.
+He was dismissed from the Jesuits in 1668 for repeatedly flouting Jesuit discipline and going out secretly at night.
+He repented and pleaded to be reinstated, but the head of the Jesuits, the General of the Order, rejected his plea, saying, "The cause of the expulsion of this person is so disreputable, as he himself confesses, that he does not deserve this boon [of being readmitted]."
 This dismissal was not only a grave disappointment and a blot on his reputation, but it also meant that he would be financially insecure for the rest of this life.
-He became a secular priest without a parish or a steady income, so the multiple offices he sought during his lifetime were to support himself and his extended family, all of whom, including his father, were dependent on him to the end of his life.
+He became a secular priest without a parish or a steady income.
+He sought many offices throughout his life in order to support himself and his extended family, all of whom, his father included, were dependent on him to the end of his life.
 He was ordained a secular priest in 1673.